justinmelnick/justinmelnick.github.io/_pages/publications.md

 2. Melnick, Justin.
 2025.
 Coordination and Agency Problems in International Climate Finance.

-3. Melnick, Justin.
-2025.
-International Cooperation, Information Dissemination, and Domestic Politics.

-4. Conevska, Aleksandra and Justin Melnick.
+3. Conevska, Aleksandra and Justin Melnick.
 2023.
 Policy Interventions as Experimental Treatments: Applications to Climate Politics.

 <!-- 4.
 Castillo-Quintana, Martin and Justin Melnick.
 2023.
 A Theory of the Consequences of Private Military Companies.  -->